mrismanaziz/Reforestation/README.md

-## It's difficult to say what my wife does, she sells sea shells by the sea shore.
+## Why did the tree go to the dentist?
+It needed a root canal.